MaskRay/maskray.me/source/_posts/2020-11-08-stack-unwinding.md

 * augmentation\_data: While this provide flexibility, in practice very rarely a function needs anything more than a personality and a LSDA pointer.

 Callee-saved registers other than FP are oftentimes unneeded but there is no compiler option to drop them.

+binutils implemented [`as --scfi=experimental`](https://sourceware.org/binutils/wiki/gas/SCFI) in 2024 to generate CFI from assembly files for AArch64 and x86.

 #### `SHT_X86_64_UNWIND`